Bruin-Dev/Intelygenz/docs/manual_configurations/OKTA_JWT.md

 ## Group API access
 First steep is about the creation of a group for the API access, only members with his group will access the API.
-The group must have the next values:
+The groups must have the next values:
-* Name: DATA-HIGHWAY-API
+* Name: IGZ-INT-DATA-HIGHWAY-API
 * Description: API Data highway access group.

+* Name: IGZ-EXT-DATA-HIGHWAY-API
+* Description: API Data highway access group.
+*
 ## Create authorization policy
 1. Go to "Security/Authentication policies" and click in the button "Add a policy"
 2. A new form will show up.
 Fill the form with the next information:
-   1. Name: DATA-HIGHWAY-API-PASSWORD-POLICY
+   1. Name: IGZ-DATA-HIGHWAY-API-PASSWORD-POLICY
    2. Description: API Access to data highway with the password policy.
 3. After having the policy created, click on "Add Policy" and fill the form with the next information:
-   1. Rule Name: DATA-HIGHWAY-API-ACCESS-RULE
+   1. Rule Name: IGZ-DATA-HIGHWAY-API-ACCESS-RULE
-   2. User's group membership includes: DATA-HIGHWAY-API
+   2. User's group membership includes: IGZ-INT-DATA-HIGHWAY-API, IGZ-EXT-DATA-HIGHWAY-API
    3. User must authenticate with: Password
    4. Re-authentication frequency is: Never re-authenticate if the session is active
    5. Click on Save.